Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 The habit that matters most

 Consistency.
-My packing station has everything within reach, every order ships the same way, and that's why the damage rate stays flat as volume grows.
+At sixty-plus orders a week, my packing station has everything within reach and every order ships the same way, that's why the damage rate stays flat as volume grows.
 A great method applied sometimes is worse than a good method applied every time.